DIKU-EDU/uldp16/material/unix-like-data-processing.md

 *shebang* as the first line of the file:

 ~~~
-#!/bin/sh
+#!/usr/bin/env sh
 ~~~

 This line tells the operating system what kind of code is contained in the file.
-In this case, we tell it to execute it using the shell `/bin/sh`.
+In this case, we tell it to execute it using whatever `sh` maps to in our current envirnment (equivalent to typing `sh` in the terminal).

 You must also mark the file as *executable*, or else the operating system will refuse to start it.
 This is done with the `chmod`